dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

       Evaluate the quadratic function at an x value, return f(that x value).
       Write a test method in ``QuadraticTest`` called ``evaluateWith`` to test it .

- When ``QuadraticTest`` succeeds, you are finished with this exercise.
+ When all the tests in ``QuadraticTest`` pass, you are finished with this exercise.

 Introduction to Polyfun